rapidfuzz/rapidfuzz-cpp/README.md

 }
 ```

-Note that the scorers are not threadsafe and do not take ownership of the data you pass them.
+Note that the scorers do not take ownership of the data you pass them.
 Internally they fully operate on string_views.
 This is especially important for the cached implementations,
 since it might be tempting to pass the first string to the constructor of the cached scorer and delete it afterwards.